 Illicit drug misuse and dependency cause a number of social problems in communities, including family deterioration.
 In the UK, opiate and crack cocaine use rates have remained near constant since 2004, and there are 335,000 children living with a parent dependent on opiates and/or crack cocaine .
 Over 27,000 children in Australia live with an adult using methamphetamine at least monthly .
 2.7 million children in the US have at least one parent incarcerated, and substantial portion of those are for drug law violations .
 Evidence suggests these children are likely to have poorer health and educational outcomes, and experience family-related violence .

 Crime is another social problem closely linked to illicit drug misuse.
 As previously mentioned, dependent methamphetamine use is increasing in Australia.
 The close link between dependent crystal methamphetamine use, violent crime and property crime could see a logical increase in these types of crime as dependent use increases .
 Past estimates show drug-related crime accounts for about 88% of the economic and social costs to the UK government and taxpayers .
 The year 2014 saw more than 1.5 million drug arrests in the US, with 80% for possession only .
 The number of people imprisoned for drug offences has risen dramatically in the last 40 years, from approximately 38,000 to more than 500,000 .
-Nearly 20% of inmates reported they committed an offence to obtain money for a drug dependency .
+One US study found significant percentages (30-49%) of surveyed inmates who had committed robbery or prostitution offences reported doing so to obtain money for drugs .
 Drug-related crime rates and law enforcement attempts to quell them can disproportionately affect minority communities.
 People of colour in the US are more likely to be stopped, searched, arrested and convicted of a drug-related offence .
 African-Americans comprise 13% of the US population, but 31% of those arrested for drug offences and 40% of those incarcerated for them.
 Similarly, 17% of the US population is Hispanic, but they are similarly overrepresented in the criminal justice system, comprising 47% of all federal court cases for drug offences, and 37% of drug offenders in the federal corrections system .
 A criminal record in the United States denies an individual many rights and freedoms, including the right to vote, child custody, employment, and public housing .
 This creates further social problems through the entrenchment of certain groups as “second class citizens”.